 Why write a whole post on how to make pasta?
 Isn’t this a simple thing to do?
 Not necessarily.
 I get at least one email a week from people asking my why their dry, boxed pasta is either crunchy or gummy.
-It appears that this simple food is not so simple for some folks.
+It appears that this simple food is not so simple for some folks, which makes sense: pasta is a grain, and grains are notoriously picky when it comes to getting the perfect texture.

 Since I wrote a whole damn book on cooking with pasta (and cheese) I thought it might be useful to spell out how to make pasta so that it’s perfect every time, so even if you’re cooking with the cheap stuff you’ll have the best possible eating experience.
 I still argue that the best pasta is that which you make yourself, but for now, here are a few tips to get the most out of dried pasta.